Learning From Software Failures: A Case Study at a National Space Research Center: Methodology

 \myparagraph{Target Population} To effectively address our research questions, we focused on practitioners at an HRO, where learning from failures is essential to preventing recurrence and maintaining operational excellence.
 We are interested in practitioners at all experience levels, from early-career to expert practitioners.
 We gain valuable insight interviewing junior practitioners, who are still developing their ability to avoid repeating mistakes, as well as senior practitioners, who share lessons learned from past experiences.

-\myparagraph{Recruitment} As a summer intern, the lead author facilitated interviews within the organization.
+\myparagraph{Recruitment} For the case study, the lead author facilitated interviews within the organization as a summer intern.
 The lead author's internship advisors, two of the secondary authors, provided a list of potential subjects for the study.
-These two authors were also case study interview subjects.\footnote{To eliminate bias, those authors-\textit{cum}-subjects did not participate in data analysis.} 9 other candidates were invited to participate in the study, out of which 8 accepted.
+These two authors were also interviewed for the study.\footnote{To eliminate bias, these authors-\textit{cum}-subjects did not participate in data collection, coding, or analysis, except to provide feedback as member checking.} A total of 10 interviews were conducted within the case study: 2 with these co-author subjects and 8 with other engineers.
+In addition, as stated in~\cref{sec:Protocol design and development}, we asses transferability of findings from the case study with the 5 pilot interviews.
+The subjects for the pilot study were recruited using convenience sampling, drawing from two groups: part-time professional master's students at our university (pilot interviews 1--3) and practitioners from the lead author's internship at another organization (pilot interviews 4--5).
 All candidates were provided with a consent form which included brief questions on demographics (5 questions) and development practices (4 questions).

 Demographic information for both pilot and case study subjects is summarized in~\cref{tab:Demographics}.